 - Soon after the order is placed, write down your order confirmation number and / or file your order confirmation email.
 This may be important should you need service, warranty repair, or to return the instrument.
 Also, double check your order!
 If something is incorrect, now is the easiest time to fix it.

 - When the package arrives, open it, inspect the equipment for damage, and ensure that it works.
+If it shipped freight, note the damage before signing for the shipment, and document the damage on the delivery receipt or other paperwork that the freight company has you sign.
+If you do not do so, you may be legally declaring that the items were not damaged upon arrival, and will be without recourse.
 Depending on the manufacturer, some require that damage upon receipt (which could be caused in shipping) be reported either immediately or within a very short time frame such that they can file claims with the shipping company who handled the package, as shipping companies strictly limit the time after delivery in which claims can be placed.
 Some manufacturers aren’t any more strict about this than any other type of defect, but you don’t want to find out the hard way.
 Always assume you need to report an issue immediately.
 Physical damage is generally not covered under warranties.

 - Document the serial number of the equipment.
 Again, if you need service of any kind, this may be important.